JuanDeAguero/Flow/README.md

 # Flow 🌊
 Machine Learning Library in C++
+## Minimum requirements
+- C++ 11
+- CMake 3.12
+- CUDA Toolkit 12.3
+- Windows 10
+## Installation
+Run **setup.bat** and all the required CMake files will be created.<br>
+The library file "flow.lib" will be found in "build/debug/".<br>
+In "Showcase/" you can find example projects.
 ## Features ✨
 - N dimensional array operations
   - Addition, multiplication, ReLU, matrix multiplication, ...